The Renovation of the Church

 Originally begun in 1920 and completed in 1924, the Church of the Exaltation of the Holy Cross underwent extensive renovation in 1983.
 During the eight months of its renovation the church was closed and Masses were held in the gym of Holy Cross School, as there was no parish center then.
 Directing the renovation at the invitation of then-pastor Msgr.
 Bernard Render was Holy Cross parishioner and celebrated artist Harry Breen, a professor in the School of Art and Design at the University of Illinois.
 The facts about the renovation have been chronicled before, but they bear repeating here for parishioners who were not with Holy Cross in the 1980s.

 With an eye for preserving the sacred while renewing the interior design, Harry coordinated with Italian marble works, engineering contractors, painters, and other craftsmen.
 As much as possible, the original materials were reused.
 The marble itself came from Italy.
-The marble in the old communion rail was remade into the new altar at the front of the sanctuary, though one section of the rail stands intact at the front of the Blessed Sacrament Chapel.
+The marble in the old communion rail was remade into the new altar at the front of the sanctuary, though one section of the rail stands intact in front of the statue of “Mary Help of Christians.”
 The ambo (pulpit) and the chair where the priest sits during the Liturgy were also created from the original marble.